 3. They should have been more forthcoming with information about my adoption.
 Getting “my papers” at age 36 was crap.
 They should have openly talked about my mom and dad, “what do you think she’s like”?
 “I wonder if you look like him”?

-4. Talk about it, talk about it, talk about it.
+4. Talk about it, talk about it, talk about my adoption.
+That one time was not enough.

-5. Be honest and open, and no “special, chosen” crap.
+5. Be honest and open, and no “special, chosen, gotcha” crap.

-7. Keeping my status as an adoptee a secret was far harder on me than it was on them.
+7. Keeping my status as an adoptee a secret was so hard for me.
+You made me feel ashamed and embarrassed.

 8. Don’t shut down when I ask questions about my adoption as if I am dishonoring you by wanting to know who my mother is.

-10. Don’t think that because you brought me to American you gave me a better life.
+10. Don’t think that because you brought me to America you gave me “a better life”.

 12. You robbed me of my culture by removing me from my country.